git clone git://github.com/Kozea/WeasyPrint.git cd WeasyPrint python3 -m venv env . env/bin/activate pip install -e .[doc,test] weasyprint --help

 properties can be represented by a single number or string, but some require

 function is a big dict where keys are

-The visual formatting model explains how elements (from the lxml tree) generate boxes (in the formatting structure).
+The visual formatting model explains how elements (from the ElementTree tree) generate boxes (in the formatting structure).
 This is step 4 above.
 Boxes may have children and thus form a tree, much like elements.
-This tree is generally close but not identical to the lxml tree: some elements generate more than one box or none.
+This tree is generally close but not identical to the ElementTree tree: some elements generate more than one box or none.

 Boxes are of a lot of different kinds.
 For example you should not confuse

 block-level boxes and block containers, though block boxes are both.

 of classes to represent all these boxes.
 We won’t go into the details here,